-Against this, A Field Guide to the Birds of China by John MacKinnon, with illustrations by Karen Phillipps (Oxford University Press, 2000), is a major improvement – as it should be, given John MacKinnon has extensive field experience in China; Karen Philllipps lived in Hong Kong.
-Notably, most of the over 1300 species are illustrated in colour (some only in black and white, accompanying the text).
+Against this, A Field Guide to the Birds of China by John MacKinnon, with illustrations by Karen Phillipps (Oxford University Press, 2000), was a major improvement – as it should have been, given John MacKinnon has extensive field experience in China; Karen Philllipps lived in Hong Kong.
+Notably, most of the over 1300 species were illustrated in colour (some only in black and white, accompanying the text).

-And thanks to WWF China sponsoring publication of the mainland Chinese edition, to make it more affordable, this guide is helping spur birding in China.
+HOWEVER: thanks to WWF China sponsoring publication of the mainland Chinese edition, to make it more affordable, this guide helped spur birding in China.
 Back in the 80s, birding was essentially unknown here, and bird study was pretty much confined to people working as ornithologists, many of them of the old school, “What’s hit is history, what’s missed is mystery” thinking.
-But now, there are birders in China, still few and far between, but keen and with growing expertise – all helped by this guide.
-Who knows, maybe before long some of these birders will work on a China bird guide that can rank alongside, say, the Birds of Southeast Asia.
+But now, there are birders in China; keen and with growing expertise – all helped by this guide.